-ZELDA is a new proposition for an arts advisory: Artist-centred with a holistic approach, we cover a range of services for artists, collectors, and organisations.
+ZELDA is an artist-centred arts advisory with a holistic approach.
+We cover a range of curatorial and consultancy services for artists, collectors, and organisations.

 KATE PHILLIMORE has extensive experience working across specialisms including public realm commissioning, publishing and collection consulting.
 Kate's focus is commissioning artists working in socially engaged, public contexts.
 She has worked on a variety of high profile public art commissions for clients such as Crossrail, Canal & River Trust, The Royal Docks and the GLA.
 Kate was Assistant Curator with the Whitstable Biennale for three iterations where she established an artists professional development network.